AdobeDocs/commerce-xd-kits/README.md

 1. Clone the repository to your computer.

     ```
-    git clone
+    git clone git@github.com:AdobeDocs/commerce-xd-kits.git

-1.  download the kit from the [Adobe XD UI Kit Store](https://store.adobe.com/en_US/products/xd-ui-kit-for-commerce.html) and replace the existing kit with the new kit.
+    ```

+1. More soon.
+Send file to me if you need an update soon.

 ## How to deploy